 • the Productivity Commission.

-This welfare spending relates to spending across the entire population and not spending per eligible person in particular programs or spending per benefit recipient.
-This more detailed analysis is not included on this page.
+The welfare spending referred to on this page relates to spending across the entire population and not spending per eligible person in particular programs or per benefit recipient.
+This more detailed analysis is not included here.

 COVID-19 economic response measures